Corey Bailey

 have pulled back the curtain to take a deeper look at the problem, very little

-scientific research has been done as to the possible effects of those anecdotal
+scientific research (if any) has been done as to the possible effects of those

-processes, either short or long term.
-Some of which have become industry
+anecdotal processes, either short or long term.
+Some of which, have become

-standard!
-While I’m sure that the engineers at AMPEX Corp. observed the
+industry standard!
+While I’m sure that the engineers at AMPEX Corp. observed

-patent of possible chemical alteration or side effects.
-In fact, mention is made in
+the patent of possible chemical alteration or side effects.
+In fact, mention is made

-the patent that the baking process may indeed stabilize the tape being baked.
+in the patent that the baking process may indeed stabilize the tape being baked!

 A situation that has since proven to be just the opposite.